swarmnyc/MVVMLib/README.md

 Android MVVMLib
 ========

-A MVVM lib based on Android DataBinding which help you build the app fasten.
+A Model View ViewModel (MVVM) lib based on Android DataBinding which help you build the app fasten.

-Get Start
+Getting Started
 --------

 Gradle:
 ```groovy
 repositories {